-- the performance of Kowa under our licensing agreement, including whether development milestones and regulatory approvals regarding arhalofenate are achieved; - our ability to out-license arhalofenate in jurisdictions outside of the United States; - obtaining favorable results for, and advancing the development of, seladelpar; and - generating a pipeline of product candidates.
+- our ability to out-license arhalofenate; - obtaining favorable results for, and advancing the development of, seladelpar; and - generating a pipeline of product candidates.

 Conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data required to obtain regulatory approval and achieve product sales.
 Our anticipated development costs would likely increase if we do not obtain favorable results or if development of our product candidates is delayed.
 In particular, we would likely incur higher costs than we currently anticipate if development of our product candidates is delayed because we are required by a regulatory authority such as the U.S. FDA to perform studies or trials in addition to those that we currently anticipate.
 Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to predict the timing or amount of any increase in our anticipated development costs.